NarroApp/docs/source/includes/_articles.md

 Name | Type | Description
 ---- | ---- | -----------
-_id | string | Unique ID for this article resource active | boolean | Indicates whether this article is available in the user's podcast feed canonical | string | Extracted canonical URL for this article (Absent for plain-text readings) created | timestamp | description | string |
-favicon | string | Path to the article's publisher's favicon (Absent for plain-text readings) hardURL | string | URL of this article, stripped of query parameters (Absent for plain-text readings) image | string | If found during extraction, an image representing the article lang | string | Detected language of this article links | object | Extracted links from the article text, each comprising an href string and text sring (Absent for plain-text readings) modified | timestamp | mp3URL | string | URL to the article's audio MP3 file mp3Length | number | Length of article MP3, in seconds preview | boolean | Indicates whether this article was read in "preview" mode, which truncates the reading star | boolean | Indicates whether the user has starred or otherwise favorited this article title | string | Extracted or provided article title topics | object | Extracted topics from the article text, each comprising a score number and stem string url | string | The original URL provided for this article (Absent for plain-text readings) via | string | The source through which the article was submitted to Narro voiceName | string | The voice used to read this article
+active | boolean | Indicates whether this article is available in the user's podcast feed audio.url | string | URL to the article's audio MP3 file audio.length | number | Length of article MP3, in seconds audio.voice | string | Voice used to read article created | timestamp | ISO-formatted creation datetime description | string | Extracted article description favicon | string | Path to the article's publisher's favicon (Absent for plain-text readings) id | string | Unique ID for this article resource image | string | If found during extraction, an image representing the article language | string | Detected language of this article links | array | Extracted links from the article text, each comprising an href string and text sring (Absent for plain-text readings) location | string | Location of this article within Narro's site preview | boolean | Indicates whether this article was read in "preview" mode, which truncates the reading title | string | Extracted or provided article title url | string | The original URL provided for this article via | string | The source through which the article was submitted to Narro

 ## List All Articles